ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

    cd pub-sub-storage-processing/pubsub-ui
    ```
    {:pre}
-2. Open `config.js` and update `COSBucketName` with your bucket name.
+2. Open `config.js`, update `COSBucketName` with your bucket name and `EndPointURL` with the endpoint you saved earlier.
 3. Build and deploy the application.
 The deploy command generates a docker image, pushes it to your {{site.data.keyword.registryshort_notm}} and then creates a Kubernetes deployment.
 Follow the interactive instructions while deploying the app.
    ```sh
    ibmcloud dev build